 You need to know a few things before you visit the Black Market in Ulaanbaatar, Mongolia.

 - Watch your belongings – Like any other local markets you are traveling to, watch your belongings.
 Do not flash around a lot of money.
-Watch to see if anyone is watching you pull out your money and keep your passport and other belongings safe.
+Watch if anyone is watching you pull out your money and keep your passport and other belongings safe.

 Mongolian Products At The Naran Tuul Black Market.

-A word of caution, whenever you buy wood furniture that is solid wood unless the solid wood is treated correctly, it may crack when you get it home to your own country.
+A word of caution, whenever you buy wood furniture that is solid wood, unless the solid wood is treated correctly, it may crack when you get it home to your own country.
 I do not know if these Mongolian pieces at the market will crack, but I assume they will, as they are for the local Mongolian market.
 When you purchase these items, understand this may happen.

-Horse, Camel and other products
+Horse, Camel, and other products at the Black Market

 This market is filled with horses, camels, and products for the herders.
 If you are interested in these kinds of products, this is a place to look to buy them.
 Here are some fascinating items that I found.

 - Whips – This place is filled with all kinds of animal whips.
 There are some very decorative and great pieces.
-They use a lot of leather, and some are really nicely braided.
+They use a lot of leather, and some are nicely braided.

-- Stir ups – There are also a lot of interesting stirrups.
+- Stir-ups – There are also a lot of interesting stirrups.
 They could be a nice decoration.
 Some are plain, and others have more decoration on them.

-- Saddle stand – We found a really cute Mongolian saddles stand that they use to put their saddles on.
+- Saddle stand – We found a cute Mongolian saddles stand that they use to put their saddles on.

 There is a lot of brass at the market, and you will find brass bells in all sizes and shapes.
-I was told that the nomadic herders would put the small bells in their small children’s shoes to hear the children if they wander off.
+I was told that the nomadic herders would put the small bells in their small children’s shoes to hear the children if they wandered off.
 Of course, this would make sense as they have no fences, so I am sure they must worry that the children could wander away.

 Brass bowls. canteens and other interesting artifacts

-Buddhist Boxes and other trinkets
+Buddhist Boxes and other trinkets at the Black Market

-Just like the nomads come to market to get their supplies, also this a place that the Buddhist monks may come to get some of their products and supplies.
+Just like the nomads come to market to get their supplies, also this a place where the Buddhist monks may come to get some of their products and supplies.
 They had some fascinating Buddhist artifacts, like some boxes and other things.

 The market was filled with old Russian badges.
-Mongolia was under Russian control from about 1921 to 1989, so there is no wonder you can find things like old Russian badges at the market.
+Mongolia was under Russian control from 1921 to 1989, so there is no wonder you can find things like old Russian badges at the market.
 I thought a group of these all framed would make an interesting piece of art.

-If you are looking for some interesting artifacts or interesting finds to bring back home from your Mongolia adventure, then the Mongolian Naran Tuul Black market is definitely worth exploring.
+If you are looking for some interesting artifacts or interesting finds to bring back home from your Mongolia adventure, then the Mongolian Naran Tuul Black market is worth exploring.
 If you are serious about understanding what you are buying or being able to bargain or understand prices, it would be best to bring a local guide to help you navigate the market.